Tasty, savory bacon cheese balls are an easy make-ahead party snack or appetizer. They are keto and low carb too!

 But these bacon cheese balls can’t possibly be healthy, can they?

 As for bacon.
 Yes, it’s processed and it contains nitrites.
 Even organic uncured bacon contains natural nitrate from celery powder.

 There are fears that nitrites and nitrates can become carcinogenic under certain circumstances, although nitrate is naturally occurring in many vegetables and it’s unclear whether these fears are substantiated or not.

-To be on the safe side, I suggest enjoying these bacon cheese balls once in awhile.
-They should probably not be a staple of your diet.
+To be on the safe side, my personal choice is to enjoy these bacon cheese balls once in a while.
+They should probably not be a staple of anyone’s diet.
 But you knew that already, didn’t you? 🙂

 What about leftovers?

 If you have any leftovers, they keep well in the fridge for 3-4 days.
 Do take them out of the fridge 20 minutes before enjoying them.

 - 1/2 cup bacon bits (2 oz)

 - In a small bowl, use a rubber spatula to mix together the cheddar and mustard.

 - Use your hands to shape the mixture into 12 balls.
 This part is messy, and a bit of a challenge, as the balls tend to fall apart at first.
 But don’t give up – keep rolling and shaping them, then roll each ball in the bacon bits.